 To educate yourself further, I highly recommend checking out Society For Human Resource Management (SHRM).

-An employee has been disgruntled for awhile.
+An employee has been disgruntled for a while.
 Some of them are their own personal issues, some of them are legitimate problems from the company.

 The biggest problem for the company is the way they express their issues openly and with hostility.
 Multiple employees have approached you and other managers about this employee’s attitude.
 You’ve noticed a drop in other employees’ work behavior, and even the other managers seem reluctant to be around the bar for long.
 You’ve even experienced this negativity directed at yourself and guests.
-Something has to be done.

 The employee has great technical abilities.
 They are organized and clean well.
 When they aren’t bad-mouthing guests or bullying employees, they seem to be okay, but most of that is when they are working alone.
 Their interview was fine, and they came with management experience as well.
 Nothing in the interview or on paper was off, and their training also went off without a hitch.
 Yet, you have conflict.
 How do you solve it?